FFYoshy/FFYoshy/README.md

 - 👀 I’m interested in game and software development.
 - 🌱 I am currently retraining as an IT application developer and learning Python.
     - In my private life, I also work with GDScript and C# and currently building my own website.
-- 💞️ I’m looking for an internship place in north germany, Lower Saxony.
+- 💞️ I’m looking for an work placement in north germany, Lower Saxony.
 - 📫 How to reach me per Email: ffyoshy@yahoo.com .
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: My hobbies are streaming and playing the keyboard.
+- ⚡ My hobbies are streaming and playing the keyboard.
 - You're not perfect and that's a good thing.
 You are unique and that is much better than being perfect.
 --------------------------------------------------------------------------------------------------------------------
 - 👋 Hey ihr Lieben, ich bin Yoshy.